OCA/OpenUpgrade/openerp/openupgrade/doc/source/xmlids.rst

     * Any general data added by the module.
 Typically, data is loaded one time only using the 'noupdate' flag in the XML.
 You cannot simply force-load such data in your upgrade script, or you will for instance reset the sequences used for invoice numbering.
+      You can use this script
+      'OpenUpgrade/script/compare_noupdate_xml_records.py'
-Revise any data carefully and copy relevant, new data in a separate file.
-Load it from your post script using :meth:`~openupgrade.load_xml` from the module :mod:`openupgrade` which is included with the OpenUpgrade Server package.
+      Revise any data carefully and
+      copy relevant, new data in a separate file.
+Load it from your post script using :meth:`~openupgrade.load_xml` from the module :mod:`openupgrade`
+      which is included with the OpenUpgrade Server package.
 You may also have